-For the determination of the CO2 flux, the concentration was measured by an openpath gas analyzer (LI-7500, LI-COR Biosciences, Lincoln, Nebraska USA) and the wind vector by a 3-D sonic anemometer (CSAT3, Campbell Scientific, Inc., Logan, UT USA) at high frequency (20 Hz), 2.5 m above ground.
-Data were stored on a data logger (CR3000, Campbell Scientific, Inc., Logan, UT USA) and collected daily by a computer were stored and be added and be and stored and be added to be added by a stored on a data.

-system as a backup.
-Data were post processed and quality controlled based on latest micrometeorological standards by the software package TK2, developed at the University of Bayreuth (Mauder and Foken, 2004).
+For the determination of the CO_2 flux, the concentration was measured by an open-path gas analyzer (LI-7500, LI-COR Biosciences, Lincoln, NE, USA), and the wind vector by a 3-D sonic anemometer (CSAT3, Campbell Scientific, Inc., Logan, UT, USA) at high frequency (20 Hz), 2.5 m above ground.
+Data were stored on a data logger (CR3000, Campbell Scientific, Inc., Logan, UT, USA) and collected daily by a computer system as a backup.
+Data were post-processed and quality-controlled based on the latest micrometeorological standards by the software package TK2, developed at the University of Bayreuth (Mauder and Foken, 2004).
 This still evolving software (TK3 has become available in the meantime: Mauder and Foken, 2011) incorporates all necessary data correction and data quality tools (Foken et al., 2012b).
-It was successfully

-- proved in comparison with six other commonly used software packages (Mauder et al., 2008).
-For every averaging interval of 30 minutes the included quality flagging system evaluated stationarity and turbulence and marked the resulting flux with quality flags from 1 (very good quality) to 9 (very low quality) (Foken and Wichura, 1996; Foken et al., 2004).
+It was successfully proved in comparison with six other commonly used software packages (Mauder et al., 2008).
+For every averaging interval of 30 min, the included quality flagging system evaluated stationarity and turbulence and marked the resulting flux with quality flags from 1 (very good quality) to 9 (very low quality) (Foken and Wichura, 1996; Foken et al., 2004).
 In this study only data with quality 3 or better were used.
-Also footprint anal- - ysis (not shown here) after (Göckede et al., 2004, 2006; Rannik et al., 2000) was performed to assure that the measured data exclusively represented the target land use type grassland, i.e. the ecosystem measured by the chamber (cf. Reth et al., 2005).
+Also footprint analysis (not shown here) after Göckede et al. (2004, 2006) and Rannik et al. (2000) was performed to assure that the measured data exclusively represented the target land use type grassland, i.e., the ecosystem measured by the chamber (cf. Reth et al., 2005).
 Due to the channeled wind regime, two club-shaped footprints evolved in the western and eastern directions.
-Thus, disturbances of the turbulence measurements could be - easily avoided by installing all other experimental devices close to the EC mast, but perpendicular to the main wind direction.
-Accompanying measurements of important micrometeorological parameters such as up- and downwelling short- and long wave radiation, air and soil temperature, humidity and soil moisture and precipitation were accomplished by an automated weather station and stored as 10 min averages.
+Thus, disturbances of the turbulence measurements could be easily avoided by installing all other experimental devices close to the EC mast, but perpendicular to the main wind direction.
+Accompanying measurements of important micrometeorological parameters such as up- and downwelling shortwave and long-wave radiation, air and soil temperature, humidity and soil moisture and precipitation were accomplished by an automated weather station and stored as 10 min averages.

-20 2.3 Chamber system
+2.3 Chamber system